tobycroft/gorose-pro/README_en.md

 ## What the difference between this than the OriginalVer.

+- All functionality was updated to the latest version from the original version
 - Intuition Coding
 - Nested Transactions functionality
 - Simple update without any hesitation ,fully compatible with earlier versions